 Members of the Lebanese Internal Security Force (ISF) have been seen on multiple occasions infringing on people’s basic rights, including to demonstrate, attendees of the Tripoli Bar Associations agreed to file this petition, according to local media reports.

-They also filed a legal notice for unjustified imprisonments, and deprivation of liberty, as well as calling for a claim from Judge Ghassan Oueidat over security forces’ failure to apply the law that allows the presence of detainees’ lawyers.
+They also filed a legal notice for unjustified imprisonments, and deprivation of liberty, as well as calling for a claim from Judge Ghassan Oueidat over security forces’ failure to apply the law that allows the presence of lawyers of detainees.

 Tripoli’s detainees are being held by Army Intelligence and the ISF’s Information Branch, following demonstrations against the dire living conditions amid an economic meltdown and a total lockdown.